 Fast forward to the early 1800s, the tradition transcended to the young, with cod liver oil administered to children to ward off rickets - a harrowing condition that hampered proper bone development.

 What Are The Benefits Of Taking Cod Liver Oil?

-Liver and fish oils are are some of the best-known sources of Vitamin A, which makes cod liver oil supplements a natural choice for those looking to increase their intake of this important nutrient.
+With liver and fish oils being heralded as some of the finest sources of Vitamin A, cod liver oil stands as a natural choice for those on a quest to elevate their Vitamin A intake.

 Omega-3 Fatty Acids